Getting started with LiveChat? We got your back. In this short tutorial, we’ll take you on a quick tour of the basics.

 Learn how to install the chat widget on your website.

 The chat widget should be an integral part of your website and match its branding.
-You can customize the theme, colors, position, visibility, displayed messages, and many more.
+You can customize colors, position, visibility, displayed messages, and many more.
 All with just a few clicks.

 Edit your chat widget in the LiveChat app